DiscipleTools/disciple-tools-metrics-export/README.md

 ## Requirements

-- Disciple Tools Theme installed on a Wordpress Server.
+- Disciple.Tools Theme installed on a Wordpress Server.

 ## Installing